getify/foi-lang/Foi-Guide.md

 Additionally, as shown, **Foi** provides a shorthand when a single-argument function name ends in `@`; its argument can be applied without surrounding `(    )`, with or without whitespace between `@` and the argument, saving 1-2 characters.

-**Note:** For readability/operator-precedence sake, you may still optionally use the `(    )` around the argument; it's technically treated as an expression grouping rather than part of the required infix function invocation syntax.
+**Note:** For readability/operator-precedence sake, you may still optionally use the `(    )` around the argument; it's technically treated as an expression grouping rather than part of the required prefix function invocation syntax.

 Here's an example of how you might use the identity unit function: